What your local Jobcentre Plus can do for you

 Skills for Life courses

-Skills for Life (external website) provides a wide variety of free training courses and toolkits to boost your CV and help you find a job in several careers.
+- Skills for Life (external website) provides a wide variety of free training courses and toolkits to boost your CV and help you find a job.

 Level 3 qualifications